lilianricaud/pattern_languages/theories_of_change/theories_of_change_patterns.md

 # THEORIES OF CHANGE PATTERNS

-This pattern language draft is base on a paper proposing theories of change for sustainability science and reviewing ten propositions on how to leverage the potentials and to confront the challenges of working with ToCs in sustainability science.
+This pattern language draft is based on a paper proposing theories of change for sustainability science and reviewing ten propositions on how to leverage the potentials and to confront the challenges of working with ToCs in sustainability science.
+The content has been dapated in a pattern language format to highlight essentials concepts, knowledge gaps and the link between them.

 Source: Theories of change in sustainability science Understanding how change happens.
 Oberlack et al, 2019.